PalmSHIELD Products are Engineered

 Meeting The Standards

-PalmSHIELD mechanical equipment screen and architectural screening has been engineered to meet the standard in openness for maximum air flow while still maintaining 100% direct visual screening.
+PalmSHIELD mechanical equipment screen and architectural screen fencing and wall has been engineered to meet the standard in openness for maximum air flow while still maintaining 100% direct visual screening.
 The percentage of openness is the actual openness between the louvers over a specific area.
 The smallest opening between two louvers is the greatest factor impacting the percentage of openness.
 PalmSHIELD’s louvered systems typically have the louver opening based on 100% direct visual screening is 2 ¼” In other words, with 4” tall louvers spaced 3 ½” on center, the smallest opening is 2 ¼”.
 Boiled down, every 3 ½” of travel, there is a 2 ¼” opening.
 This ultimately translates into approximately a 64% free area.
 All PalmSHIELD systems incorporate our proven fully framed panels, engineered plated posts, our Gorilla hinges and the Locinox re-keyable lock system with an auto latch bolt and stout hook latch.

 Engineering